Equality & Diversity

-All staff must be aware of the Single Equality Scheme and the operational plan and be guided by its principles in their teaching and interactions with all stakeholders at the College, understanding how their respective role(s) contribute to the College’s wider E&D strategy.
+All staff must be aware of the Single Equality Scheme and the operational plan and be guided by its principles in their teaching and interactions with all stakeholders at the Sixth Form, understanding how their respective role(s) contribute to the Sixth Form’s wider E&D strategy.

 Reviewing and Monitoring Equality and Diversity